ostdotcom/website-docupony/platform/sdk/docs/mobile-wallet-sdks/iOS/latest/protocols.md

 ### 5. pinValidated
-This function will be called by wallet SDK when the PIN is validated.
+This function will be called by Wallet SDK when the PIN is validated.

 ```
 func pinValidated(_ userId: String)